-Feeling like your conference was a success is all well and good, but the second thing you should do after setting your goal is to find a measurable way to tell if your conference succeeded or not.
-A step frequently skipped, this is nonetheless extremely important when you’re talking about the business impact of your conference.
+Feeling like your conference was a success is all well and good, but the second thing you should do after setting your goal is to design a measurable way to tell if your conference succeeded or not.
+A step frequently skipped, this is nonetheless extremely important when you’re talking about measuring the business impact of your conference.

-That said, all conferences are different and you might not have such a concrete goal in mind which is totally fine.
+That said, all conferences are different and you might not have a concrete goal in mind which is totally fine.
 You should still do a little bit of brainstorming around this topic, if for nothing else than for planning in advance what kinds of technologies or practices will need to be implemented to measure your results after the conference.
 You’ll want to do this because, in an ideal world, every step you take should move you towards the goal in Step 1.

 It would not be an exaggeration to say that finding a good definition of your target audience before planning the conference is key to everything going smoothly down the road.
 After selecting your goal and figuring out how to tell if you succeeded, you need to ensure you start thinking from the perspective of your participants.
-Will your conference plan meet their needs and ensure they have a good and productive time?
+Will your conference plan meet their needs and ensure they have an enjoyable and productive time?

-This step should be a natural progression from selecting a goal in the first part of this guide.
+This step should be a natural progression from selecting a goal as advised in the first part of this guide.
 Your theme should be the guiding star by which both your team and your participants order the event in their minds.

 This usually means making your theme snappy, memorable and inspiring – stick to making it no more than one sentence.

 If you want to add more information, add a tagline to the theme as a bit of subtext (these usually are a bit longer and help set the scene if the theme itself is a bit esoteric).
-An example of this would be “Innovation as a team” as the theme and “Working together to jump start development” as the tagline.
+An example of this would be “Innovation as a team” as the theme and “Working together to jump-start development” as the tagline.

 As picking a theme can often mean the difference between success and failure, check out a few more sources that cover this topic in greater detail: